 Frying the donuts

 - To test the oil, pinch a small piece of dough and drop it in the oil.
 If it floats up immediately and have bubbles all around, the oil is ready.
+The optimum heat for frying is between 173 to 175 degrees Celsius (approximately 345 to 350 degrees Fahrenheit).
 Use a slotted spoon to turn the donuts half way through and to remove them from the oil once they turn golden brown on both sides (the bubbles around the edges of the donuts should have subsided).
 The slotted spoon helps drain out the oil as you take the donuts out.

-- Place the brioche donuts on a kitchen paper towels to absorb all the excess oil.
-Let them cool slightly before coating them with caster sugar.
+- Place the brioche donuts on kitchen paper towels to absorb all the excess oil.
+Let them cool slightly before coating them with granulated sugar.

 - These brioche donuts are best eaten on the day they are fried.
 They do last for a day or two but the texture tends to become a little stiff and dry with time.